03 Nov 2022

 copying it into an intermediate structure.

-type acts like an immutable (shared) reference &'a Foo
+The foo::Reader<'a> type acts like an immutable (shared) reference &'a Foo,

-type acts like a mutable reference &'a mut Foo
+and the foo::Builder<'a> type acts like a mutable reference &'a mut Foo.

 Very well, but what if we now want to define a generic container type for a Cap’n Proto message, whose contents can be borrowed either immutably or mutably?
 Something like: